Old Photographs: Leicester Demolition 2

 Update 2007 - Leicester Civic Society has started a campaign with a petition to save the Bowstring Bridge.

-Update September 2009 - English Heritage declined to give the bridge listed status, so although there is a vocal outcry against its demolition the city council is proceding to have the bridge demolished as soon as possible.
+- English Heritage declined to give the bridge listed status, so although there is a vocal outcry against its demolition the city council is proceeding to have the bridge demolished as soon as possible.

 Update October 2009 - Leicester City Council have announced that work on demolishing the Bowstring Bridge is scheduled to start from October 5th.